Best TV series to watch on Netflix right now (June 2020)

 From original series like The Crown and Stranger Things to favourites such as Doctor Who, Sherlock, Friends and more, check out the best TV shows currently streaming on Netflix

-The coronavirus pandemic of 2020 has meant that we’ve all found ourselves spending more time at home – and that means more time to dive into what Netflix has to offer and discover your next TV bingewatch.
+The great coronavirus lockdown of 2020 has meant that we’ve all found ourselves spending more time at home – and that means more time to dive into what Netflix has to offer and discover your next TV bingewatch.

 The streaming giant adds new original shows and old favourites (and, yes, sometimes takes them away again) at a rate that is frankly dizzying – but don’t worry, we’re here to offer some guidance on where to start and which series should be your next obsession.

-Whether you’re in the mood for a tense drama or side-splitting comedy, a fascinating documentary or an out-of-this-world fantasy series, there’s a world of top telly at your fingertips on Netflix, from award-winning originals like the gripping Stranger Things and The Crown to top-notch acquisitions like Better Call Saul and The Good Place, and true-crime sensations like Tiger King: Murder, Mayhem and Madness.
+Whether you’re in the mood for a tense drama or laugh-out-loud comedy, a fascinating documentary or an out-of-this-world fantasy show, there’s a world of top telly at your fingertips on Netflix, from award-winning originals like the gripping Stranger Things and The Crown to top-notch acquisitions like Better Call Saul and The Good Place, and true-crime series like Jeffrey Epstein: Filthy Rich.

-You can use secret codes to uncover different genres of TV shows – but to make things easy for you, we’ve brought together some of our favourites in the list below.
-There’s something here to suit all tastes.

 And if you’re setting yourself the challenge of watching the best series and box sets of all time, you can track how many you’ve already seen with the top 100 box sets scratch poster.
 How many can you tick off?